Territories of Parrondo's paradox and its relation with entanglement in quantum walks: Introduction

-Quantum walks (QWs)\,\cite{PhysRevA.48.1687,venegas2012quantum}, which are natural extensions of the classical random walks (CRWs) in the quantum domain, that possess a quadratic gain over the CRWs\,\cite{mackay2002quantum} due to the remarkable features like interference and superposition.
-Thus, QWs offer a flexible and powerful platform to investigate different physics, ranging from the design of efficient algorithms in quantum information processing\,\cite{Santha2008,Portugal2013,Childs2014} (even constructing universal quantum computation\,\cite{Childs2009,Childs2013}), the realization of exotic physical phenomena in the context of topological phases \cite{PhysRevA.82.033429,Kitagawa2012a,Kitagawa2012b}, to quantum physics out of equilibrium\,\cite{Eisert2015} (for example, observing the dynamical quantum phase transition \cite{PhysRevLett.121.130603,heyl2018dynamical,xu2018measuring} and even investigating quantum thermodynamics\,\cite{Parrondo2015,Garnerone2012,Romanelli2012,Romanelli2014,Romanelli2015}).
-The Parrondo effect in the quantum walks has been proposed in \,\cite{Flitney2004,chandrashekar2011parrondoʼs,flitney2012quantum,li2013quantum,rajendran2018playing,rajendran2018implementing}, using different strategies and it can also be viewed as a special sample of the disordered QWs\,\cite{PhysRevLett.106.180403,PhysRevA.97.012116}.
-The periodic sequence and dynamic disorder QWs, which possess some distinctive properties, such as, it can help to enhance the entanglement between the coin and the position\,\cite{PhysRevLett.111.180503,Vieira2014,wang2018dynamic}.
+Quantum walks (QWs)\,\cite{PhysRevA.48.1687,venegas2012quantum}, which are natural extensions of the classical random walks (CRWs) in the quantum domain, possessing a quadratic gain over the CRWs\,\cite{mackay2002quantum} due to the remarkable features like interference and superposition.
+Thus, QWs offer a flexible and powerful platform to investigate different physics, ranging from the design of efficient algorithms in quantum information processing\,\cite{Santha2008,Portugal2013,Childs2014} (even constructing universal quantum computation\,\cite{Childs2009,Childs2013}), the realization of exotic physical phenomena in the context of topological phases\,\cite{PhysRevA.82.033429,Kitagawa2012a,Kitagawa2012b}, to quantum physics out of equilibrium\,\cite{Eisert2015} (for example, observing the dynamical quantum phase transition \cite{PhysRevLett.121.130603,heyl2018dynamical,xu2018measuring} and even investigating quantum thermodynamics\,\cite{Parrondo2015,Garnerone2012,Romanelli2012,Romanelli2014,Romanelli2015}).
+The Parrondo effect in the quantum walks has been proposed in \,\cite{Flitney2004,chandrashekar2011parrondo,flitney2012quantum,li2013quantum,rajendran2018playing,rajendran2018implementing,Pires2020,Walczak2021}, using different strategies and can also be viewed as a special sample of the disordered QWs\,\cite{PhysRevLett.106.180403,PhysRevA.97.012116}.
+The periodic sequence and dynamically disordered QWs, which possess some distinctive properties, such as, enhancing the entanglement between the coin and the position\,\cite{PhysRevLett.111.180503,Vieira2014,wang2018dynamic}.
 Unlike the CRWs, QWs are characterized by quantum superpositions of amplitudes rather than classical probability distributions.
 However, the coherent character of the QW plays a vital role in the realization of a quantum Parrondo game.
-Recently, we have experimentally realized the quantum version of Parrondo effect\,\cite{jan2020}, based on our currently developed compact large-scale QW platform\,\cite{Xu2018}.
+Recently, we have experimentally realized the quantum version of the Parrondo effect\,\cite{jan2020} in delayed-choice QW, based on currently developed compact large-scale QW platform\,\cite{Xu2018}.
+Furthermore, it has been observed that the quantum Parrondo effect is disappeared by decohering QW with a pure dephasing channel, implying that the quantum coherence of QWs plays a vital role in the emergence of the quantum Parrondo effect\,\cite{jan2020}.